nicolovalle/TimeDeadMapTools/README.md

   - `FATAL` otherwise
 - **Fully dead IB**:
   - `GOOD` if the number of IB chips marked as dead in every step of the map is lower than 9
-  - `MEDIUM` if such number is less than 10% of the IB chips (i.e. less than 44)
+  - `MEDIUM` if such number is less than 10% of the IB chips (i.e., less than 44)
   - `BAD` otherwise
 - **Fully dead OB**:
   - `GOOD` if the number of OB lanes with at least one chip which is always dead is lower than 68 (roughly 2% of the lanes)